div0021/Website-builder-frontend/README.md

 2. Interactive elements
 3. Precise depiction of design
 4. Responsive UI
-5. Deploy on vercel platform
+5. Deploy on vertical platform
 6. many more...

 # Assumption before running the application

- ***Make sure nodejs is installed in your system.
+ ***Make sure Nodejs is installed in your system.

 ## How To RUN

-Go to main directory and run
+Go to the main directory and run

 ```bash